CAD/CAM restoration workflow

 A. SCAN

-1. Manually connect the scan abutment or bodies to the implant or the screw-retained P64, P14 or P16 abutment.
+1. Manually connect the scan abutment/bodies to the implants or the screw-retained P64, P14 or P16 abutment.
 Alternatively, connect to their analogs in the model.

 2. Scan intra-orally using an intra-oral scanner or scan the casted/printed model using a tabletop scanner.